uber/nebula.gl/dev-docs/RFCs/v1.0/generic-edit-mode.md

 ### Breaking changes

 There will be breaking changes to refactor nebula's `ModeHandler` interface to adhere to `EditMode`'s interface.
 Specifics will be listed in the changelog and possibly a migration guide.

-## Integration to react-map-gl-draw

-`react-map-gl-draw` will follow a similar approach as `EditableGeoJsonLayer` and be responsible for the same things.

 ## GeoJSON